Overflow Pipe Leaking: Causes And How To Fix It

 If the dripping pipe protrudes from the eaves of your roof or is at loft level, the issue is likely with your central heating feed and expansion tank or cold water tank.

-On the other hand, if the dripping pipe is at first-floor or ground level, your toilet cistern is likely overflowing.
+On the other hand, if the dripping pipe is on the first floor or ground level, your toilet cistern is likely overflowing.

 If you’re not sure about where the leak is coming from, you may have to check the water level in each of the cisterns.
 The leak is likely coming from the water tank with a water level higher than it normally should be or nearest to the overflow level.